EdgeApp/edge-core-js/docs/key-formats.md

 - A mnemonic string according to BIP 39
 - A 256-bit base64 encoded integer (legacy)

 The `bitcoinKey` should be decoded using either BIP 39 or base64 to yield the wallet seed entropy.
 From there, BIP 32 specifies how to derive wallet keys using some path determined by `format` and `coinType`.
+The name `bitcoinKey` only applies to Bitcoin wallets; other coins use other names for this field.

 - bip32
   - Receiving & change branch: m/0/0/n